jcurlier/dirt/express/README.md

 4. Start the web server

+Development:
+`npm run dev`

+Production:
 `npm start`

 5. Connect to the `api`, default [http://localhost/:3001/](http://localhost/:3001/)

 *Tip*: You can use the Insomnia [workspace](../tools/insomnia)

+*Tip*: Bypass the Express cache by setting the HTTP header `x-apicache-bypass` to true.

 ## Test